swfiua/80days/posts/the-music-from-uncle.rst

 Then there was `One Love`_, `Electric Slide`_, complete with line dancing.
 Bermudian line dancing has to be seen to be appreciated.
 Last night was typical.
 A mixture of regulars to the place and those just there for the party.
 Everyone having a good time together.
+There were a lot of `Happy`_ people.

 My music tastes are a bit weird.
 I pretty much follow the crowd.
 And my guitar music.
 I have been (very slowly) learning to play over the